momander/wheel-spinner/README.md

 ### E. Create a Firestore database ###

-1. Select your newly created Firebase project, and then click *Database* in the left-hand navigation bar.
+1. Select your newly created Firebase project, and then click *Cloud Firestore* in the left-hand navigation bar.
 1. Click *Create database*.
 1. Pick the option to start in *Production* mode.
 1. Pick a database location that is close to the majority of your users.